Landscape Lighting IdeasHow to enhance your yard with professional outdoor lighting design

-Landscape Lighting Effects (PDF)
+Shop Landscape Lighting

 While many of us are working hard and putting in long hours on the job, we often don't get a chance to see our homes until after dark.
 Soft lighting in a dark outdoor environment is nothing short of magic.
 It provides a warm, inviting ambiance that beckons us outdoors.
 It creates mood, romance, and drama.
 It adds interest and intrigue to any setting.
 A growing number of homeowners are capturing this magic in their gardens through "nightscaping," one of the hottest trends in outdoor home improvement today.

 Lighting can be one of the most important aspects of landscape and hardscape design, yet it is often overlooked or underdone.
 Proper outdoor lighting design allows you to highlight focal points and hide eyesores.
 It can also be used to enhance safety and security, to accent special trees or plantings, and to create a festive atmosphere for outdoor entertaining.

 Landscape lights also serve a number of needs, from letting you walk safely down a flagstone path at night, to giving you a place to spend time with your family after school and work.
 Outdoor lights even deter burglars and reduce crime.
 Yet for homeowners, choosing which areas to light can be a challenge.
 Here, landscape professionals share their expert tips for lighting different areas of the landscape.
 If you’re planning for lighting in your landscape, this section will give you a better understanding of what to expect when landscape lights are installed, where the best places are to put lights, how to create effects with lights, and much more.